MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 You can configure additional Graph scopes in Microsoft Entra ID for your app.
 These are delegated permissions, which are used by apps that require signed-in access.
 A signed-in app user or administrator must initially consent to them.
 Thereafter, your tab app can consent on behalf of the signed-in user when it calls Microsoft Graph.

-If your application doesn't require a signed-in user, consider utilizing application permissions, also recognized as the app-only access scenario.
-Only administrators have the authority to grant consent for application permissions.
+We recommend using delegated permissions for the signed-in user.
+If your application doesn't need a signed-in user, consider using application permissions, also known as the app-only access scenario.
+Only administrators can grant consent for application permissions.
 For more information, see [application permissions](/graph/permissions-overview#application-permissions).

 ### To configure API permissions